 What is the Guernsey Arts Commission?

-The Guernsey Arts Commission (GAC) is a company limited by guarantee with charitable status.
 This means that the Arts Commission is a charity with a Board of Trustees, a Board of Commissioners and a team of paid staff as well as volunteers.
 Our aim is to help promote, develop and support the arts in Guernsey.

 History of the GAC